On some aspects of the discretization of the Suslov problem

 Let $\I=(\I_{ij})$ be the inertia tensor $\I:\alg\Flder\alg^*$ of the body, $\I^{-1}=(\I^{ij})$ its inverse, and $\omega\in\R^3$ be the body angular velocity vector.
 The dynamics is determined through the reduced Lagrangian \eqref{RedLagra}, which in this case reads $l:\alg\Flder\R$

-Let $a$ be the direction, fixed in the body, of the vanishing component of the angular velocity.
-Thus, the nonholonomic constraints read $\bra a,\omega\ket=0$, where we are using the bracket as the pairing between $(\R^3)^*$ and $\R^3$.
+Let $a$ be the direction, fixed in the body frame, of the vanishing component of the angular velocity.
+Thus, the nonholonomic constraint reads $\bra a,\omega\ket=0$, where we are using the bracket as the pairing between $(\R^3)^*$ and $\R^3$.
+We observe that only one constraint is allowed on $\alg$.
+If there were two independent constraints, then the distribution would be integrable (therefore {\it holonomic}).
+Without loss of generality, we may choose $a$ as the third component of the body frame $\lc e_1,e_2,e_3\rc$ in $\R^3$, say $a=e_3=(0,0,1)$.
+Then, the constraint becomes $\omega_3=0$.
 Taking into account \eqref{EuPoiSus} and \eqref{RedSusLag}, the Euler-Poincar\'e-Suslov equations, written in $\R^3$, are

 where $\lambda\in\R$ is the Lagrange multiplier.
 Componentwise, we have